moosetechnology/MooseNexus/README.md

 ```st
 project := NexusRepository default import: 'projectName' fromDirectory: 'path/to/sources'.
 ```
-This will try to set the project properties automatically: group, version and language.
+This will attempt to find the project properties automatically: group, version and language.
-If more control over these is needed:
+If more control over these properties is required, they must be set before the project is added to the repository:
 ```st
 sourcePath := 'path/to/sources'.
 project := NexusProjectImporter importFromDirectory: sourcePath.